More Than The Blue Lagoon

 “A church,” I hear you cry but this is no ordinary church!
 It's a church with a jagged difference: jagged that is in terms of architecture.
 Built over a period of 40 years, the tower can be seen from almost everywhere in the city and stands above the colourful chalet type buildings as a beacon.
 It took 40 years of construction and is one of Reykjavik’s most notable landmarks with tall slender columns.

 Watch a Geysir / Strokkur

-Nearly everywhere you go in Iceland is just spectacular but if you’ve ever wanted to see boiling mud and tall erupting geysers then head to the southwest of the island to Geysir.
+Nearly everywhere you go in Iceland is just spectacular but if you’ve ever wanted to see boiling mud and tall erupting geysers then head to the southwest of the island to Geysir either in a tour or with your own rental car.
 Located in the Golden Circle this area provides one of the most natural shows on the island.
 Reaching 30 metres high, the Strokkur fountain geyser erupts so frequently that you are guaranteed to get some amazing footage.
 Apparently Geysir was dormant for years and only began erupting again in 2000 when an earthquake revived the area.